Nek1t0310/python-autoclicker/README.md

 simple autoclicker which might come in handy in minecraft pvp :)

+you can also test this clicker in the Python console click test!

 ## Controls

 * **`=`** — Toggle the clicker on/off (Pause).